whisthq/whist/container-images/base/README.md

 `journalctl -e` shows the end of the systemd logs (you can page further backwards by hitting `b`).

 `journalctl` shows all the systemd logs.
-Too much to read unless you pipe it through grep.
+If you run `journalctl` in a Bash shell inside a container, you'll be able to see the logs of a running server protocol, which is useful for debugging.

 `/usr/share/fractal/log.txt` contains the Fractal protocol logs.
 They can also be found in the systemd logs with `journalctl | grep FractalServer`.